syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Assistive-Labels.md

 ![](Assistive-Labels/charcount.gif)

-N> When character count reaches beyond the maximum character length then error color will be applied to hint, border and counter label.
+N> When character count reaches the maximum character length, the error color will be applied to hint, border, and counter label.